 Danish Pastry.
 Get the shortcut recipe for danish pastry dough that doesn’t even have to be kneaded.
 Use it for Fruit Danish, Pinwheels, Turnovers, Crescents and more.

 This Danish Pastry recipe couldn’t be easier.
 It does need to be rested for several hours or overnight but doesn’t require kneading or a long term time commitment.

 I turn this easy to make and versatile dough into several versions of a breakfast danish; from simple butter crescent rolls to pretty raspberry pinwheels.

 Use this versatile recipe with fresh fruit or seasonal jams, with custard filling or with cream cheese and fruit compotes too.
 Let your imagination and the seasons guide you to using this recipe year round.

-Like this Plum Cake recipe?
+Like this Danish Pastry recipe?

-To keep up with the latest home style cooking & baking ideas from Rock Recipes.
+It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
 Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

-- 1 envelope yeast 2 1/4 tsp active dry yeast
+- 1 envelope yeast, 2 1/4 tsp active dry yeast

 - 1 tsp sugar

 - 4 cups all purpose flour